-5 Ways to Eliminate Smells Instead of Just Covering Them Up
+5 Ways to Eliminate or Absorb Bad Smells

 Even homes that are meticulously cleaned can be plagued by foul, lingering odors, often coming from unseen sources.
 Air fresheners temporarily mask bad smells, but eliminating the underlying cause of the odor is the real goal.
 With these tips, that goal that can be attained naturally and with minimal use of chemicals.

 - Keep drains and garbage disposals fresh: Organic food waste, like the kind that gets trapped in garbage disposals, rots quickly (especially when subjected to moisture) and emanates foul odors.
 An easy fix is to keep a bag of chopped-up lemons and limes in the refrigerator and toss a few chunks in the garbage disposal every few runs.
 The citrus will freshen up a disposal temporarily, but should routinely be supplemented with stronger, more acidic white vinegar.
 Once a month, pour a cup of white vinegar down the drain, let it sit for a half hour, and then rinse.
 Vinegar has an acrid, noxious smell, but it's only temporary, and its high acidity will kill burgeoning bacteria and other odor-causing elements quickly, cheaply and naturally.

 - Make drunk air freshener: Finally, you have a use for that cheap vodka that’s been sitting untouched for years — a DIY air freshener!
 Vodka evaporates quickly and absorbs odors.
 Mix one part cheap vodka with three parts water and add a dozen or so drops of your favorite essential oil, such as lavender or eucalyptus.
 Keep little spray bottles (they can be decorative to match your motif) in places like the kitchen and bathroom.